umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 Even though we cleared the cache.
 Even though we set an alternate name in the address book.
 Even though -

 Maybe the display name is being sent with the email from the sender.
 Maybe, the display name provided by the email header overrides the local settings.
 Maybe, the _sender's_ outlook config needs to be changed.
 Maybe, we were so myopic that we forgot there's a whole other side to this - the sender's side.
-Maybe I need a vacation.
+Maybe, I need a vacation.

 Open the employee's outlook program.